Money Tree Winter Care: Light, Water, Placement, Dormancy & More!

 If you take note of the following points, you will be able to prevent overfertilization.

-- Fertilize the money tree during the growing season, that is, spring and summer.
+- Fertilize the money tree during the growing season, spring and summer.

 - Feed the money tree with a diluted dose that is half the strength of what is prescribed.